ChloeYangfan/ChloeYangfan.github.io/notes/reading/literature/Li_et_al_2026_Sci.Adv_Wildfire_Ozone_Mortality_US.md

 ---
-title: "Reading Note: Fire Smoke, Ozone Pollution, and Mortality Burden"
+title: "Li et al. (2026) — Growing Impacts of Fire Smoke on Ozone Pollution and Associated Mortality Burden in the United States"
 parent: Literature
 nav_order: 2
 ---